Rocketstradingco/RTCObott/README.md

 The bot reads configuration from `.env` and `data/inventory.json`.

+All server and bot actions are logged to `debug.log` in the project root.
+Check this file when troubleshooting.

 ## Notes
 This is a starting point and does not include advanced authentication or hosting setup.
 Add your own enhancements as needed.